JetBrains/qodana-action/CONTRIBUTING.md

 ## Set up your machine

-Qodana Scan GitHub Action and Qodana for Azure are written in [TypeScript](https://www.typescriptlang.org).
-CircleCI Orb is written in YAML (but utilizes CLI under the hood similar way Qodana for Azure doe).
+- Qodana Scan GitHub Action and Qodana for Azure are written in [TypeScript](https://www.typescriptlang.org).
+- CircleCI Orb is written in YAML (but uses CLI under the hood similar way Qodana for Azure does).
+- Qodana for Gradle plugin is written in [Kotlin](https://kotlinlang.org).

 Prerequisites: